particle-iot/docs/src/content/notes/removing-product-devices.md

 Q: Why do you need to unclaim the device?

-A: You don't technically have to, but if claimed to a single account, once the device is removed from a product it becomes a free tier device, of which there is a limit of 100 per user account.
+A: You don't technically have to, but if claimed to a single account, once the device is removed from a product it becomes a free plan device, of which there is a limit of 100 per user account.
 If you plan on releasing fewer than 100 devices temporarily, you may be able to skip this step.

 ---